Throughout the test your examiner will be looking for an overall safe standard of driving.

 A DRIVING fault – not potentially dangerous, but if you make the same fault throughout your test it could become a serious fault.

 The examiner will provide a de-brief to identity strength and weakness areas on the driving observed throughout the test and confirm your result as a Pass or Fail.
-You will then be given a copy of the test report and if you have passed you will be given a certificate, which can be used until your full UK license is received, which is normally received within 21 days.
+A copy of your test report will be sent via email to the agreed address (checked at the start of your test).
+Upon success you will receive a certificate, which can be used until your full UK license is received, which is normally received within 21 days.